stanislav-chekmenev/rl-driving/README.md

 # Pretrained agent

 The package comes with a pretrained agent, a complete World Model where for the control part PPO is used.
 Also, you can find the first two parts of the World Model, which are a variational autoencoder (VAE) and a LSTM with a Gaussian Mixture (Memory).
-The models are store in the models directory for each part.
+The models are stored in the models directory for each part.

 ### Driving